ojroques/oroques.dev/oroques.dev/root/content/notes/neovim-init.md

 local lsp = require 'lspconfig' local lspfuzzy = require 'lspfuzzy'

-lsp.ccls.setup {}
+-- For ccls we use the default settings lsp.ccls.setup {}
 -- root_dir is where the LSP server will start: here at the project root otherwise in current folder lsp.pyls.setup {root_dir = lsp.util.root_pattern('.git', fn.getcwd())}